PhysicsofFluids/AFiD/README.md

 Usage
 -----
-See the [manual](MANUAL.md) for more a description of the input parameters of the code and some example cases to ge started.
+See the [manual](MANUAL.md) for more a description of the input parameters of the code.
+An example of the usage of the code can be found ​[here](https://github.com/jdonners/afid/tree/master/Example).